-A pro-active Equality and Diversity Committee is in place, membership of which includes an Assistant Principal and a College Governor who reports back to the Corporation on a regular basis to ensure that equality and diversity remain high profile aspects of Corporation business.
-The College is immensely proud to be the first College nationally to have achieved the Rainbow Flag Award in recognition of its commitment to positive LGBTQIA+, inclusion and visibility.
-The College has also proudly gained the Sefton Young Carers Bronze Award.
+A pro-active Equality and Diversity Committee is in place, membership of which includes a Vice Principal and a College Governor who reports back to the Corporation on a regular basis to ensure that equality and diversity remain high profile aspects of Corporation business.
+The College Group is signed up to the Association of Colleges Equality, Diversity and Inclusion Charter.
+We are immensely proud to be the first college nationally to have achieved the Rainbow Flag Award in recognition of its commitment to positive LGBTQIA+, inclusion and visibility.
+The College Group has also proudly gained the Sefton Young Carers Bronze Award.

 As an employer, the College opposes all forms of unlawful and unfair discrimination.
-The College is committed to treating all employees fairly and with respect.
+The College Group is committed to treating all employees fairly and with respect.
 Selection for employment, promotion, training or any other benefit is carried out on the basis of aspiration, aptitude and ability.